 My dad was all stressed out and we ended up having ridiculous toilet emergencies.
 I was somewhat lucky to have been stranded close to a bathroom but ended up having a sore throat from gagging.
 It was so bad.
 My daughter couldn’t get over the stench and after trying 4 times finally succeeded in urinating in public on the autobahn.
 There were all kinds of tears and drama involved.
 It was like giving birth…well almost.
 One thing my mother taught me early on was how to pee anywhere, it’s not easy for a woman but comes in handy 😉

 By the way, my kids thought it was somewhat cool to be able to walk around the “Autobahn” and I had “Walking Dead” scenarios in my head.
 Not kidding, I really couldn’t get zombies out of my head (I am addicted to that show by the way).

-Enough odd stories because we finally reached out destination very late…
+Enough odd stories because we finally reached our destination very late…

 From there we drove along the river to…

 Even my dad was stunned to see how much of a touristy place this small town was.
-There were loads of busses and ships filled with tourists and the reason is certainly because it is beautiful.
+There were loads of buses and ships filled with tourists and the reason is certainly that it is beautiful.

 We did enjoy the tiny streets and “Gassen” even though my poor dad’s feet were hurting.

 Pink and grey never looked as good as it does on this house, am I right?